StarlingUAS/ProjectStarling/docs/guide/single-drone-local-machine.md

 ## Starting the Drone and Simulator

-First check that you have installed the single prerequisit of `docker`, see [Getting Started](../guide/getting-started)
+First check that you have installed the single prerequisit of `docker`, see [Getting Started](../guide/getting-started).
+You may also need to install `docker-compose` via `sudo apt-get install docker-compose`.

+In the root directory:

+* First download the most up-to-date versions of the system using `docker-compose pull`.
+(Periodically run this to ensure you are updated)
-In the root directory, execute `make run` (or `docker-compose up`) in a terminal.
+* Then execute `make run` (or `docker-compose up`) in a terminal.
 This will start the following:

 1. Gazebo simulation enviornment running 1 Iris quadcopter model
 2. A SITL (Software In The Loop) instance running the PX4 autopilot.